-The more I return for sporadic short-term visits, I find that apartment rental for multiple days is a cheaper option over a guesthouse or a private room in a decent hostel.
-And after constant moving, slow travel and slumming it, I want the comforts of a kitchen, living room and enough ground space to spread out my worldly goods (from two bags).
+When I visit a destination on short-term visits, I find that apartment rental for multiple days is a cheaper option over a guesthouse or a private room in a decent hostel.
+And after constant moving, slow travel and slumming it, I want the comforts of a kitchen, living room and enough ground space to spread out.

-I’ve found it useful and cost-effective for both single and group rentals.
-However, the key in London (as I am sure it is with most big cities) is to seek out up and coming areas in order to make your money spread further.
+When using FlipKey, I found it useful and cost-effective for both single and group rentals.
+However, the key in London where I put this platform to the test (as I am sure it is with most big cities) is to seek out up and coming areas in order to make your money spread further.
 That means more days in the city, without feeling as if you are paying a huge rent.

 I was able to source a beautiful apartment in the central and cool and up and coming East London suburb of Dalston for round £75 a night, splitting the cost with a friend.
 When not able to share the cost, I look for rooms in houses where I essentially get the chance to live with a local – which I regularly do outside of London.
 This works out even cheaper and at half the daily price.